Stratford Hall (plantation): After the Lees

 Stratford Hall remained in private hands for more than a century.
 William C. Somerville of Maryland purchased the property from Henry Lee IV in 1822.
-After his death his heirs discovered that obligations incurred by Henry Lee IV continued to encumber the property.
+After his death, his heirs discovered that obligations incurred by Henry Lee IV continued to encumber the property.
 The plantation was foreclosed in 1828 and purchased by Henry D. Storke of Westmoreland County, who was married to Elizabeth "Besty" McCarty, sister of Henry Lee IV's wife, Anne Robinson McCarty.
-Besty Storke lived on the property until her death in 1879 and was buried there.
+Besty Storke lived on the property until she died in 1879 and was buried there.

 In 1929, a group of women dedicated to preserving the memory of Robert E. Lee and the Lee family joined to form the Robert E. Lee Memorial Association and purchased Stratford Hall from the Storkes' heirs.
-The site is maintained by the Association and is open to the public.
+The Association maintains the site, which is open to the public.

 Stratford Hall was depicted on a 4¢ United States postage stamp of the 1936–1937 Army-Navy issue.
-The stamp shows General Robert E. Lee and "Stonewall" Jackson, with Stratford Hall in the center.
+The stamp shows General Robert E. Lee and Stonewall Jackson, with Stratford Hall in the center.